CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

     - issuer: the oidcIssuerURL from the AKS cluster
     - subject: `system:serviceaccount:external-secrets:sa-external-secrets`

+- Extend the Azure Key Vault module in the modules folder:

+  - Add a roleAssignments parameter to the Key Vault module
+  - Add a resource roleAssignment that loops over the entries in the roleAssignments parameter

+2. Review and Extend the `main.bicep`

+Locate the `main.bicep` file and complete the following TODOs:

 - Define a **Key Vault Resource Group** in the `main.bicep` file:

   - Define it as a `resource`
   - Use the same location as the AKS cluster

-- Extend the Azure Key Vault module in the modules folder:

-  - Use the `Microsoft.KeyVault/vaults@2024-12-01-preview` API version
-  - Parameterize the Key Vault `name` and `sku`
-  - The `sku family` should be set to `A`
-  - Enable **RBAC** by setting `enableRbacAuthorization: true`

-- Define and deploy an **User Managed Identity** with the modified module.
+- Define and deploy an **User Managed Identity** with the created module.
 - Define and deploy a **Key Vault** with the modified module.
 - Assign the Managed Identity to the Key Vault with the `Key Vault Administrator` role
 - Assign yourself to the Key Vault with the `Key Vault Administrator` role
 - Make sure the tags are propagated to all resources, including the Key Vault and Managed Identity.
-- Manually add a Key Vault secret in the newly created Key Vault

-1. Deploy the Resources
+3. Deploy the Resources

 First, register the necessary feature for Advanced Networking: